Learn what kind of growth opportunities and career advantages we can offer technologists that big tech often can’t.

 If you’re a technologist, whether just out of school or well established in your career, you may assume you will always work at a big tech firm, a startup, your own entrepreneurial venture—or some combination of the three.
 The notion of working in financial technology at a bank like Morgan Stanley may not be one you’ve considered, but it should be.
 We know what you may be thinking: A bank?
 What kind of energy, innovation and job satisfaction could a bank provide a coder, machine-learning engineer or data scientist?
 Turns out, quite a bit.

-We asked Sigal Zarmi, Chief Information Officer and Head of Transformation at Morgan Stanley, to share her thoughts on the benefits of working in financial technology at Morgan Stanley.
+We asked Sigal Zarmi, Senior Advisor for Technology and a former Chief Information Officer at Morgan Stanley, to share her thoughts on the benefits of working in financial technology at Morgan Stanley.
 Zarmi joined Morgan Stanley in 2018 and is responsible for driving the firm’s innovation and transformation agenda.
+She became a Senior Advisor in 2021.
 Here are her top takeaways.

 “A lot of people think that because banking is such an established industry it’s not tech-friendly,” says Zarmi. ”What they don’t realize is just how much technology is being leveraged by banks.
 Technology is really the production line of financial services, and Morgan Stanley is at the forefront of that,” Zarmi adds.
 “We were the first bank to seriously invest in electronic trading—and we’ve reaped the benefits by becoming the leader in that space.
 Today we are leveraging big data, AI and machine learning to better serve our clients and to make our business more efficient.
 Additionally, we are partnering with other organizations to explore the potential of emerging technologies, such as blockchain, quantum computing and augmented/virtual reality.